Understanding Tailbone Pain: What Causes It and How to Treat It

 Chordoma

-Chordoma is a condition where a cancerous tumor grows on the tip of the tailbone, skull, or spinal cord.
-It can cause pain in the tailbone as cancer grows and address pressure on the joints.
+Chordoma is a condition where a cancerous tumour grows on the tip of the tailbone, skull, or spinal cord.
+It can cause pain in the tailbone as cancer grows and put pressure on the joints.
 This can result in deterioration of the tailbone cartilage and inflammation in nearby joints.
 Its symptoms are often noticeable growth in mass, numbness in the groin region, bladder issues, and weakness in the legs.

-What Are the Symptoms of Tailbone Pain
+What Are the Symptoms of Tailbone Pain?

 Treatments for Tailbone Pain

-Over-the-Counter Medications for Tailbone Pain Treatment
+Medications for Tailbone Pain Relief

-Guided Exercise and Stretches for Tailbone Pain Treatment
+Guided Exercises and Stretches

 Exercises are essential in strengthening the tailbone and the muscles in the lower back region.
 This can help reduce the frequency of injuries to the tailbone and the muscles.
 Tailbone pain relief can help improve movement in the lower back and help flexion of the condition.